- google_matrix(G, alpha=0.85, personalization=None, nodelist=None, weight='weight', dangling=None)[source]#

 - personalization: dict, optional

 The “personalization vector” consisting of a dictionary with a key some subset of graph nodes and personalization value each of those.
 At least one personalization value must be non-zero.
-If not specfiied, a nodes personalization value will be zero.
+If not specified, a nodes personalization value will be zero.
 By default, a uniform distribution is used.

 - nodelistlist, optional